Our Enrolment FAQs can help with any questions you may have about enrolment in Arts programs.

 - What is a broadening elective?

-At least three courses (9 units) must be from outside the areas of your major and minor areas.
+At least nine units must be from outside the areas of your major and minor areas.
 These are known as broadening electives.
 Students who complete a second major are exempt from this requirement (unless the majors are designated to be cognate).

 To find out which courses you could study as broadening electives, see our Majors, Minors & Closed Electives web page.